FayCarsons/clj-differentiator/README.md

-Symbolic Differentiator, currently supporting only polynomials of one variable
+Symbolic Differentiator, currently supporting only polynomials of one variable.
+TODO: add testing, support edgecases and more complex expresions.